MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use an Apache Beam custom connector to write a Dataflow pipeline that streams the data into BigQuery in Avro format.

 **Memorize:** `D) Use an Apache Beam custom connector to write a Dataflow pipeline that streams the data into BigQuery in Avro format.`

-**Quick reason:** Use an Apache Beam custom connector to write a Dataflow pipeline that streams the data into BigQuery in Avro format.

 <details>
 <summary>Full explanation</summary>